David-B-M/cmsc447-sp2024-himalayans/README.md

 Here is how our application is currently lookin!
 You can load the app up and see the the following pages.

+To quickstart, either click the `LevelExample` link at the top nap bar of our app, or just go to ChooseLevel then level 1 (the other two levels are still under development).

+See the Use Case Diagram / Use Case document for the general flow of the application.

+Note: currently there is no score saving since the level isn't complete (we don't have a win condition yet).

 Shoutout our awesome team of developers for each of those pages.
 - MainMenu: @cmgilger, @LT69018, @David-B-M, @ampham03